JOIN ME

 What’s Included

-– Chauffeur driven Air-conditioned cars for all Airport transfers, intercity transfers and sightseeing as per the Itinerary.
+- Chauffeur-driven Air-conditioned Car for all Airport, intercity transfers, and sightseeing as per tour program.

-– All three interior flights (inclusive of 20 Kilos check In baggage and 7 Kilos hand baggage)
+- All interior flights inclusive of 15 Kilos of check-in baggage and 7 Kilos of hand baggage.

-Not included: airfare, Indian visa, travelers insurance, personal expenses, room service, telephone calls, tips to driver and guides, spa services, private sessions
+Not included: Airfare, Indian visa, travelers insurance, personal expenses, room service, telephone calls, tips to driver and guides, spa services,

 COST